Communication Services

 The University of California, Berkeley (UCB) is committed to ensuring that D/deaf and hard-of-hearing students are able to participate in all programs, services, and activities offered on this campus.
 The Disabled Students' Program (DSP) is a primary resource available at UCB to help students with their communication assistance needs.

-Realtime Captioning Services (RTC)
+CART/Realtime Captioning Services

-Student Realtime Captioning FAQs
+Student CART/Realtime Captioning FAQs

-Faculty and Staff Realtime Captioning FAQs
+Faculty and Staff CART/Realtime Captioning FAQs

 Assistive Listening Devices (ALDs)